natashanajdovski/service-health-mcp/README.md

 - ✅ **Open Source Standards** - Community-ready documentation
 - ✅ **Real-World Problem Solving** - Filling a genuine gap in the MCP ecosystem

 **💡 For Fellow Learners:** If you're new to MCP development or curious about AI-assisted programming, this project demonstrates what's possible when learning with AI guidance.
-Check out our [Learning Journey](docs/LEARNING.md) for insights!
+See our [development process](#-development) and [contributing guidelines](CONTRIBUTING.md) for insights!

 ---

 ## ✨ **Why This Exists**

-**The Problem:** AI assistants had no reliable way to check if web services were actually working.
-Existing tools were complex, enterprise-only, or didn't integrate with AI workflows.

-**The Solution:** A simple, secure MCP server that lets Claude (and other AI assistants) monitor service health naturally through conversation.
+**The Goal:** While learning MCP development, I wanted to build something that would be genuinely useful for monitoring services through AI conversations.
+This MCP server provides a convenient way for Claude (and other AI assistants) to check service health naturally through chat.

-**What Makes It Special:**
+**What Makes It Useful:**
-- 🔍 **First of its kind** for the MCP ecosystem
+- 🔍 **Conversational monitoring** - Check services through natural language
 - 🛡️ **Security-first design** with comprehensive SSRF protection
-- ⚡ **Lightning fast** with sub-second response times
+- ⚡ **Fast and reliable** with detailed diagnostics
-- 🎯 **Zero configuration** - works out of the box
+- 🎯 **Easy to use** - works out of the box with Claude Desktop
-- 📊 **Professional output** with detailed diagnostics
+- 📊 **Professional output** with actionable information

 ---